 $70 – Coleman 2-Burner Stove

 For the road trip to South America, we picked up the Coleman 2-Burner Stove and it served us well.
-It wasn’t even a problem finding propane in Central America.
+It wasn’t a problem finding little propane tanks in Central America.

 Those little canisters last a long time, and you can cook pretty much anything you could want.